Drumgelloch railway station

 Drumgelloch railway station is a railway station serving the east of Airdrie, North Lanarkshire, Scotland.
-It is located 600 yd east of the 1989 station on the former Bathgate and Coatbridge Railway, on the site of the former Clarkston railway station.
+It is located 550 m east of the 1989 station on the former Bathgate and Coatbridge Railway, on the site of the former Clarkston railway station.
 The station previously closed in 1956.

 History

 The first station on the site was opened on 11 August 1862 by the Bathgate and Coatbridge Railway, and was named Clarkston.
 It was renamed Clarkston (Lanarks) on 8 June 1953 by British Railways, who closed it on 9 January 1956.

 In 2005, the Scottish Executive announced that the closed section of line between the 1989 Drumgelloch station and would be rebuilt as a double-tracked electrified railway termed the Airdrie–Bathgate rail link.
-This resulted in the closure of the 1989 Drumgelloch station to be replaced by the new station 550m to the east on the site of the former Clarkston station.
+This resulted in the closure of the 1989 Drumgelloch station to be replaced by the new station 550 m to the east on the site of the former Clarkston station.
 When the 1989 station opened, although in the Clarkston area, it took the name Drumgelloch to avoid confusion with the station on the East Kilbride Line.

 It connects the Edinburgh–Bathgate line at Bathgate to the North Clyde Line at Airdrie and opens up a fourth rail link between Glasgow and Edinburgh.

 The 2010 station is provided with a 336-space car park including 18 spaces for less able travellers and a dedicated area for cyclists.